FI | EN

 Poland

-The ultra-conservative Ordo Iuris organization uses Finland as an argument against what it calls "gender ideology."
-Its materials rely on PALKO, the Cass Review, and SEGM in ways that often simplify or distort the content of Finnish research and healthcare policy.
+The ultraconservative Ordo Iuris uses Finland as an argument against "trans ideology."
+Its materials cite PALKO, the Cass Review, and SEGM in ways that often simplify or distort the content of Finnish research and clinical practice.

-Michelle Cretella, president of the American ACPeds organization, wrote the foreword to standards published by a Christian medical association.
-These standards cite Kaltiala's essay published in an anti-woke outlet as a scientific authority.
+Michelle Cretella, president of the American ACPeds organization, writes the foreword to the standards of a Christian medical association.
+The standards cite Kaltiala's essay in an anti-woke publication as a scientific authority.

 Portugal

-The language used in Portuguese parliamentary materials is more technocratic, but the structure of the argument closely resembles that found elsewhere.
-The Cass Review, PALKO, Sweden, and Finland are used to construct a narrative that Europe is moving away from the affirmative model.
-Finland is presented as a country that supposedly "discovered the harms" of transgender healthcare, despite the fact that Finnish follow-up studies generally found positive outcomes.
+The language used in Portuguese parliamentary materials is more technocratic, but the overall argument structure closely resembles that found in materials from other countries.
+The Cass Review, PALKO, Sweden, and Finland are presented as evidence that Europe is moving away from an affirmative model of care.
+Finland is cited as an example of a country where the "harms of transgender treatments" were supposedly discovered, despite Finnish follow-up studies generally reporting positive outcomes.